Xyfir/Documentation/xyfir-annotations/integration.md

 - `regex`: *boolean* - When true, `text` is a regular expression.
 Does not apply to `range` properties.
 - `range`: *object* - This object tells you the scope of the search.
 - `range.global`: *boolean* - When true, `text` should be searched for anywhere in the book's content.
 If false, `range.before` and `range.after` should be checked.
-- `range.before`: *string* - If this property is not an empty string, it means that any matches for this search are only valid if they come *before* where this text is present in the book's content.
+- `range.before`: *string* (optional) - If this property is truthy, it means that any matches for this search are only valid if they come *before* where this text is present in the book's content.
-- `range.after`: *string* - If this property is not an empty string, it means that any matches for this search are only valid if they come *after* where this text is present in the book's content.
+- `range.after`: *string* (optional) - If this property is truthy, it means that any matches for this search are only valid if they come *after* where this text is present in the book's content.

-### Annotations
+## Annotations
 Every set item contains one or more annotations that will be applied anywhere one of its searches matches in a book's content.
 A set item can have multiple annotations of the same type.

-#### Types
+### Types
 1. Document
   - Documents are Markdown format text.
 2. Link